 The disconnect access door on this unit may be locked to prevent unauthorized access to the disconnect.
 To convert for the locking capability, bend the tab located in the bottom left-hand corner of the disconnect opening under the disconnect access panel straight out.
 This tab will now line up with the slot in the door.
 When shut, a padlock may be placed through the hole in the tab preventing entry.

-See Three Phase Scroll Compressor Start Up Information on page 14 for important information on three phase scroll compressor start ups.
+See "Start Up" section for important information on three phase scroll compressor start ups.